IQDevs/blog/_posts/2017-06-20-Crafting Code 1.markdown

 That will at least force the user to select one of many options, and anything that's not on the list won't slide.
 But that's not all either.
 There's still more that can be done to tweak our code.

 Notice how `passthrough` will always take two operands, no more or less parameters.
 What if, in the future, you decide to add an operation that requires only one operand (a square root function for example).
-You may be able to get away with something as easy as ```passthrough(OperationType::SQRT, 25, 0)```, but neither looks clean not is something a team of professional developers would approve of.
+You may be able to get away with something as easy as ```passthrough(OperationType::SQRT, 25, 0)```, but that neither looks clean nor is something a team of professional developers would approve of.
 Perhaps we could turn our operands into a flexible object, and for the sake of simplicity we shall call our object `Request` and have it implemented as follows:

 ```rust
 enum Request {